himaxwell/himaxwell.github.io/_drafts/concerns-part3.md

 > A class that includes a concern takes on a role and is now able to respond to all of the messages that the concern understands.

-In fact, the statement, *"you included a concern and now your class can respond to a new set of messages,"* isn't just a cool observation.
+In fact, the statement, *"You included a concern and now your class can respond to a new set of messages,"* isn't just a cool observation.
 Remember that this is polymorphism we're talking about.
 And polymorphism is a **contract** that your class will behave a certain way.

 ### Catching Our Breath